Byron/btank/src/md/about_tank.md

 + multi-root configuration is possible, and easy to configure, but verbose as everything.
 + It's possible to centralize configuration while maintaining the ability to make overrides by using configuration includes
     + it's possible to use information from the context in these paths for substitution (similar to what seems to work in many places where paths are involved)
 - **sinful** Tank is using a `path_cache.db`, which maps local paths to the entities they represent.
 This is a huge problem, as it can easily go out of sync with what's actually on the filesystem.
 When that happens, think start to fail.
 Besides, sqlite is used on a shared space, which is guaranteed to [fail in concurrent situations](http://sqlite.org/faq.html#q5).
+To add insult to injury, it's not a cache, but an index that is required for tank to work.
+Throw away a cache, and it will be regenerated, throw away an index, and you are in trouble !
 + support for optional fields (`foo[_{optional}]` becomes `foo` if optional field is not present)
 - overly complicated filter specification in entity query
 + can refer to entities defined in any parents, somehow it can substitute into _the right thing™_